Sharmaxz/la-estampa-api-docs/source/endpoints-dev.rst

      - string
      - false

-P.S.: The date_creation is not required because the value default is the current time.
+P.S.: The date_creation and date_update is not required because the value default is the current time.

 GET
 ===